-- Reduced summer peak daily demand by 3% in the last 6 years. - Reduced ADD by 26% in the last 6 years.
+- Summer peak daily demand increased by 37% in the last 6 years. - ADD increased by 31% in the last 6 years.

 Steps to Meet Goals

 - Continue leak detection and repair. - Conservation rate structure for all consumers. - · Consumption history shown on all water bills.